ZhengyuZhao/Adi-Red-Scene/README.md

 This code implements:
  1. Generating discriminative map (Dis-Map) for scene images
- 2. Aadptively selecting multi-scale discriminative patches
+ 2. Adaptively selecting multi-scale discriminative patches
  3. Aggregating CNN features from both local and global scale to obtain the final image representation
  4. Evaluating the approach to scene image recognition on SUN397 and Places